Transfer Station Field Trips

 - 4Rs Activities.

-Please make sure to bring Student Pre-Surveys and Parent Pre-Surveys and Permission slips with you on the day of the field trip.
+Please make sure to bring Parent Permission Slips with you on the day of the field trip.

 - Prepare students for their field trip with the Pre-Trip Activities enclosed in the confirmation packet prior to your field trip

-- Ensure that students dress appropriately for the weather and wear sturdy, closed-toe shoes.
+- Ensure that students dress appropriately for the weather and wear sturdy, closed-toe shoes and long pants.

 For additional information, call (510) 563-4282 or email email@example.com.